-Tillage is a common field practice but it comes with trade-offs, especially when it comes to soil carbon.
-What happens below the surface when the plow or disk passes through?
-It turns out, a lot.
+Tillage is a common field practice but it comes with trade-offs,especially when it comes to soil organic carbon (SOM) levels.
+Understanding the tillage impact on soil carbon can help you make better decisions for long-term soil health improvement.
 Understanding the carbon impact of tilling can help you make better decisions for long-term soil health.

 Let’s look at what tillage does to the carbon your soil holds and what that means for farmers trying to build it up.